protobufjs/protobuf.js/examples/socketio/README.md

 # ProtoBuf.js SocketIO example
-This example shows how to use HTTP Ajax to transfer protocol buffers
+This example shows how to use SocketIO(be similar to WebSocket) to transfer protocol buffers

 ## Instructions
 1. Set up dependencies: `npm install`